 sh.keptn.event.test.started event, and once finished it sends a

 Let us have a look at notification tool integrations such as Slack, or MS Team where you want to push (specific) events to a channel to notify members of it.

 Usually, a notification tool reacts to a specific type of event or a set of events.
 The tool integration subscribes to these event types and then sends a defined payload to the channels.
 Consequently, there is no need to indicate that a notification integration starts and finishes the distribution of messages (i.e., no

 The easiest way to set up such an integration is by configuring a Webhook Integration.

 The integration of tools with the Keptn control-plane is not limited to specific use cases.
 Any tool can be integrated by interacting with the Keptn control-plane via CloudEvents.
 As an inspiration, please have a look at the Keptn sandbox repository that lists community contributions of all kinds.
 A lot of them have been using the Keptn service template as a starting point, however, please have a look in the next section on different ways how to integrate with Keptn.

 The Keptn community currently provides two Keptn service templates:

-The purpose of the generic-executor-service is to allow users to provide either
+The generic-executor-service allows users to provide

 .sh (shell scripts),